kubos/kubos/docs/tutorials/app-register.rst

 Verifying
 ---------

-We can now query the service to see the registered versions of our application using the ``apps`` query.
+We can now query the service to see the registered versions of our application using the ``registeredApps`` query.

 The query has the following schema::

     {
-        apps(name: String, version: String, active: Bool): [{
+        registeredApps(name: String, version: String, active: Bool): [{
             app: {
                 name: String!,
                 version: String!,